uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 1. From the welcome menu, select "Start a new Android Studio project"
 2. On the "Choose your project" window, select **Empty Activity**
 3. The next page should ask you for some information for your project.
 You can name it anything.
-Make sure the language is **K** and "use AndroidX artifacts" is checked.
+Make sure the language is **Kotlin** and "use AndroidX artifacts" is checked.
 You can set the minimum API version to **API 19: Android 4.4 (KitKat)**.
    4.k finish

 ## Setup: Try running the project